filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 }
 ```

-To test docker is able to run call `dockerd` command
+To test docker can run call `dockerd` command

 ``` bash
 dockerd